How to Deal with Pre Race Nerves

 “It’s weird because I didn’t really get that nervous during the Olympics.
 I’d swum that race a thousand times in my head.” – Adam Peaty, Olympic champion, 100m breaststroke world record holder

-Mental imagery is particularly powerful in helping swimmers navigate pre-race nerves by rehearsing those tense moments before a race.
+One of the biggest benefits of visualization is helping swimmers navigate pre-race nerves by rehearsing those tense moments before a race.

 With practice, you will be able to close your eyes, and within moments experience many of the same physical symptoms as the real thing.